TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/ITxTrackingStore.md

 > **handleTransaction**: (`params`) => `Promise`\<`void`\>

-The core function that handles the entire lifecycle of a new transaction.
+The primary method for initiating and tracking a new transaction from start to finish.
 It manages UI state, executes the on-chain action, and initiates background tracking.

 #### Parameters